 Angiotensin II could presumably serve as a specific antagonist-antidote in the setting of Ramipril overdose, but angiotensin II is essentially unavailable outside of scattered research facilities.
 Because the hypotensive effect of Ramipril is achieved through vasodilation and effective hypovolemia, it is reasonable to treat Ramipril overdose by infusion of normal saline solution.

 Ramipril is a 2-aza-bicyclo [3.3.0]-octane-3-carboxylic acid derivative.
 It is a white, crystalline substance soluble in polar organic solvents and buffered aqueous solutions.
-Ramipril melts between 105°C and 112°C.
+Ramipril melts between 105°-112°C.

 Ramiprilat, the diacid metabolite of Ramipril, is a non-sulfhydryl ACE inhibitor.
 Ramipril is converted to Ramiprilat by hepatic cleavage of the ester group.